neumino/neumino.github.io/_posts/2013-12-06-rethinkdb-raspberry-pi.md

 [RethinkDB's website](http://www.rethinkdb.com/docs/install/arch/) since the branch I used was based on 1.10.

-I am using the [Archlinux Arm](http://archlinuxarm.org/platforms/armv6/raspberry-pi).
+I built RethinkDB on [Archlinux Arm](http://archlinuxarm.org/platforms/armv6/raspberry-pi).
 Building RethinkDB requires more than 500MB of RAM, so you have to create a swap partition.
-I built RethinkDB with 2GB of swap.
-I would tend to think that 1GB is enough, but I haven't tried it.
+I used a 2GB swap, a smaller swap may work (I would say 1GB is enough), but I haven't tried it.

 Install some dependencies.